-Trump Moves To Block Release Of Full Mueller Report Using Executive Privilege
+Trump Moves To Block Release Of Full Mueller Report, Using Executive Privilege

-The battle for the full release of Special Counsel Robert Mueller’s report into alleged Russian interference in the 2016 presidential elections has yet to stop, and President Donald Trump just made a move that looks to prolong it even further.
-As PBS reports, the White House announced Wednesday that Trump is asserting executive privilege over the report to block its release.
+The battle for the full release of special counsel Robert Mueller’s report into alleged Russian interference in the 2016 presidential elections has yet to stop, and President Donald Trump just made a move that looks to prolong it even further.
+As PBS reports, the White House announced on Wednesday that Trump is asserting executive privilege over the report, seeking to block the release of redacted portions.

-In a letter to Committee Chairman Jerrold Nadler, Assistant Attorney General Stephen Boyd said that the move “ensures the President’s ability to make a final decision whether to assert privilege following a review of these materials.”
+In a letter to House Judiciary Committee Chairman Jerrold Nadler, Assistant Attorney General Stephen Boyd said that the move “ensures the President’s ability to make a final decision whether to assert privilege following a review of these materials.”

-Nadler responded to the move by suggesting that it is yet another example of Trump’s “blanket defiance” of Congress’ constitutional rights.
+Nadler responded to the move by suggesting that it is yet another example of Trump’s “blanket defiance” to Congress’s constitutional rights.

 “Every day we learn of new efforts by this administration to stonewall Congress.
 This is unprecedented.”

-The decision comes just as the House Judiciary Committee was deciding on whether to hold Attorney General William Barr in contempt of Congress for refusing to release the full Mueller report.
+The decision comes just as the House Judiciary Committee was deciding on whether to hold Attorney General William Barr in contempt of Congress for refusing to release an unredacted Mueller report.

-Following the Justice Department letter, White House press secretary Sarah Sanders criticized Nadler by suggesting that his attempts to obtain the full report were tantamount to breaking the law, per CNN.
+Following the Justice Department letter, White House Press Secretary Sarah Sanders criticized Nadler — suggesting that his attempts to obtain the full report were tantamount to breaking the law, per CNN.

 “They’re asking for information they know they can’t have.
 The attorney general is actually upholding the law.”